-After West Papua was closed to the international community, at least 100,000 West Papuans were kidnapped, tortured, imprisoned, raped, and killed by the Indonesian military, which wanted to rid the community of independent thinkers, and instigate a fearful climate before the referendum in 1969.5 The subversion regulation ensured that any other dissenting voices could be legally silenced.
+After West Papua was closed to the international community, at least 100,000 West Papuans were kidnapped, tortured, imprisoned, raped, and killed by the Indonesian military, which wanted to rid the community of independent thinkers, and instigate a fearful climate before the referendum in 1969. ((Article XX of the New York Agreement provided for a legal mechanism, an act of self-determination, to be completed by 1969 so that West Papuans could choose to remain, or sever ties, with Indonesia.))
+The subversion regulation ensured that any other dissenting voices could be legally silenced.

 Article XIV of the New York Agreement stipulated that Indonesia could create new laws and regulations during its administration period.
 In 1966, Major-General Suharto, who had led a coup to depose President Sukarno, legislated a series of regulations (PP/1966) for general elections in Indonesian.
 They provided for a Peoples’ Consultative Council (DPR) and Legislative Assembly (MPR), and a Peoples Consultative Council in each province (DPRD).
 They also provided for three political parties, the Development Friendship Party, the Indonesian Democracy Party (PDI) and GOLKAR (a party for all Indonesian technocrats and civil servants).
 They also instituted the representative system of voting whereby 578 of the 925 members of the DPR were automatic members of GOLKAR – meaning that the Friendship Party and the Democracy Party would never be in the majority, even as a coalition.